Neulark

 Clinical trials typically go through four phases.
 Phase 1 tests safety and dosage, Phase 2 evaluates efficacy and side effects, Phase 3 confirms effectiveness and monitors side effects in a larger population, and Phase 4 gathers additional information after the drug is approved.

-Participants may experience improvements in their condition, though this is not guaranteed.
 Participants will receive regular medical attention and monitoring, and contribute to the advancement of medical research.
+Taking part in this study may slow the worsening of your Parkinson’s disease if NEU-411 is found to be effective.

 Like all clinical trials, there are potential risks, including side effects from the investigational drug.
 The study team will provide detailed information to help you make an informed decision.
 You should discuss clinical trial participation with your doctor.

 Participant safety is a top priority.
-The study is conducted by experienced doctors and medical professionals, and it is overseen by ethics committees to ensure it is conducted ethically and safely.
+The study is conducted by experienced doctors and medical professionals, and it is overseen by governmental health authorities and ethics committees to ensure it is conducted ethically and safely.
 Participant safety will be monitored using a variety of tests throughout the study.

 Yes, participants will receive compensation for their time and travel.